iwasahighwayman/my-elusive-whale/README.md

 For example, a 1M Ohm hysteresis resistor was working well for months, when for unknown reasons, one day the installed TL431 failed.
 After replacing the failed TL431 with a working device, the hysteresis resistor of 1M Ohm no longer provided much hysteresis, as during testing, there was a small sunlight intensity window with relay coil "chatter".
 Replacing the hysteresis resistor with a 100K Ohm value resulted in the desired hysteresis.

 It is therefore best to not directly solder the hysteresis resistor into the circuit, but rather install socket pins, so the hysteresis resistor may be easily changed with different values, should components fail and need to be replaced again in the future, or other conditions such as temperature change the results.

+The prior schematic and implementation also erroneously ommitted the reverse voltage protection diode in parallel with the PNP transistor, so that has been corrected.

 Here is the most current over-voltage protection circuit: